Hello, and welcome to my site. I'm Dave Gash, a Southern California-based technical publications

 This site contains a bit of background for each of those skill sets.
 It is intended to be clean and concise,

-yet deliver all the information you might need, particularly if you're interested in hiring me in any capacity.
+yet deliver all the information you might need.

 Please click the links in the menu at left to view the sections.